rmiles7720/stat386-projects/_posts/2022-10-21-Taking-a-Swing-at-Python-Web-Scrapping.md

 Cool, so it's technically and ethically possible.
 Now it's time for the scraping.

 The hardest part of this was setting up all the for loops to both scrape the tables and the data.
 Unfortunately I couldn't do a read_html on a page and get all the data because every dataset was on a different page.
 And being the tryhard that I am, I had to get every baseball team.
 All 30.
-So you can imagine how much time that to set up a for loop for getting each link to each page, read_html-ing each page, and then concating the first table in each page together to get a list of all the active players.
+So you can imagine how much time that took to set up a for loop for getting each link to each page, read_html-ing each page, and then concating the first table in each page together to get a list of all the active players.

 Why only the first table?
 I didn't feel it was necessary to include injured players or retired players or whatever have you.
-My dataset ended up being about 4100 entries long, and since those players made up a small subset of population, I was confident I would still get accurate results without those entries.
+My dataset ended up being about 4100 entries long, and since those players made up such a small subset of population, I was confident I would still get accurate results without those entries.

 So I got a table which looked something like this:
 ![Test image](https://raw.githubusercontent.com/rmiles7720/stat386-projects/main/assets/images/Blogpic1.png)